 - Decreased SG is seen in excessive fluid intake, renal failure, pyelonephritis, and central and nephrogenic diabetes insipidus.

-- False low readings are associated with alkaline urine (eg a high-citrate diet).
+- False low readings are associated with alkaline urine (eg, a high-citrate diet).

 - The range is 4.5 to 8, but urine is commonly acidic (ie 5.5-6.5) due to metabolic activity.

-- Acidic urine (low pH) may be caused by diet (eg acidic fruits such as cranberries) and uric acid calculi.
+- Acidic urine (low pH) may be caused by diet (eg, acidic fruits such as cranberries) and uric acid calculi.

 - Urine pH generally reflects the blood pH but in renal tubular acidosis (RTA) this is not the case.
 In type 1 RTA (distal) the urine is acidic but the blood alkaline.
 In type 2 (proximal) the urine is initially alkaline but becomes more acidic as the disease progresses.
 Alkaline urine (high pH) is seen in the initial stages of type 2 RTA and also with infection with urease-splitting organisms, and may be associated with the formation of stag-horn calculi.

-- Dipstick tests for the presence of haemoglobin with degree of colour change directly related to amount present.
+- Dipstick tests for the presence of haemoglobin with the degree of colour change directly related to amount present.

-- Free haemoglobin or myoglobin causes field change whereas intact red blood cells (RBCs) are broken down on contact with the reagent pad and release local haemoglobin, producing a dot.
+- Free haemoglobin or myoglobin causes field change, whereas intact red blood cells (RBCs) are broken down on contact with the reagent pad and release local haemoglobin, producing a dot.
 These coalesce when >250 RBCs/ml.

 - Dipstick testing for haematuria is at best a screening tool which needs the support of microscopy to make a definitive diagnosis.
-Haematuria is defined as >3 RBC/high power field (hpf) of centrifuged sediment under microscope.
+Haematuria is defined as >3 RBC/high power field (hpf) of centrifuged sediment under the microscope.